- Elite-level members receive bonus points and discounts

 Choice Privileges Review Methodology

 Overall program rankings are based on the same methodology as WalletHub’s annual study on the Best Hotel Rewards Programs.
-Editor’s ratings reflect the sum of each rewards program’s scores across the study’s 5 major categories – earning policies, redemption policies, rewards value, geographical coverage and other features – adjusted to a 5-point scale and to create a representative distribution of ratings.
+Editor’s ratings reflect the sum of each rewards program’s scores across the study’s 6 major categories – earning policies, redemption policies, rewards value, geographical coverage, status levels and other features – adjusted to a 5-point scale and to create a representative distribution of ratings.